jackghg/OnKey/README.md

 ## Install
 Requires gtk2 dev and xlib.
 On Arch:
-`sudo pacman -S base-devel gtk2 xlib11`
+`sudo pacman -S gtk2 xlib11`
 On Debian, Ubuntu:
-`sudo apt install build-essential libgtk2.0-dev libxtst-dev`
+`sudo apt install libgtk2.0-dev libxtst-dev`
 To build and install use:
 `sudo make build clean install`
 To uninstall: